matuzo/HTMHell/hell/adventcalendar/2025/8/index.md

 1. Sure, quirks mode can lead to weird rendering issues if you don't know that you're using it, but it's still implemented in browsers and perfectly ok to use.

    Even if quirks mode was added for [historical reasons](https://quirks.spec.whatwg.org/#history), to support web pages that were made before the CSS specification was fully fleshed out, the code in browser engines which detects the document mode and renders it accordingly is here to stay.
-There really is no reason for browsers to ever remove it, unless, one day, all quirks mode documents disappear from the web.

-   Judging by Chrome's [QuirksModeDocument use counter](https://chromestatus.com/metrics/feature/timeline/popularity/2034), showing that about 30% of page loads in Chrome use quirks mode, I don't think that's going to happen anytime soon.
-I think a lot of these page loads are due to ads creating iframes without a proper `DOCTYPE`, but still, that's a lot of pages.
+There really is no reason for browsers to ever remove it, unless one day, all quirks mode documents were to disappear from the web.
+This seems highly unlikely though.
+Judging by Chrome's [QuirksModeDocument usage metric](https://chromestatus.com/metrics/feature/timeline/popularity/2034), about 30% of all page loaded in Chrome still use quirks mode!
+A bunch of the sites that are listed on that usage metric as using quirks mode appear to be using it from iframes created to display ads.
+Still, that's a lot of page loads.

    If you're encountering weird rendering issues that you can't explain, double check that you have a `DOCTYPE` in your HTML document.
 You can also run the following line of code in the browser console: `document.compatMode`.
 If it returns `BackCompat`, then you're in quirks mode.